4GeeksAcademy/python-lists-loops-programming-exercises/exercises/13.2-filter_done_tasks/README.md

 # `13.2` Filter done tasks

-# 📝Instructions
+## 📝Instructions:

-1. Use the filter function to remove all the undone tasks from the tasks list and print the new list on the console.
+1. Use the `filter()` function to remove all the undone tasks from the tasks list

+2. Print the new list on the console.

+## Expected result:

 ```py
 Expected output: